t-lo/uapi-group.github.io/content/_index.md

 Please use the [specifications issue tracker](https://github.com/uapi-group/specifications/issues) to engage with the project.

-## Generic Documents, Minutes, and Glossary
+## Conference presentations and Image-Based Linux Summit minutes

-Please find generic documents like meeting / summit minutes at https://uapi-group.org/docs.
+Please find various conference presentations on UAPI group specifications and meeting minutes of our annual Image-Based Linux Summit at https://uapi-group.org/conferences.

 ## Kernel Feature Ideas